Lagrangian cobordism of positroid links: Construction of the Lagrangian cobordisms

 where $\Pos_{f}$ is the open positroid stratum associated to $f$. \end{theorem}

-\begin{proof} Let $\gamma=(f_1,\ldots ,f_t)$ be a sequence of bounded affine permutations such that each pair of adjacent bounded affine permutations are related by an affine transposition, in other words, $f_i\lessdot f_{i-1}$ for all $1\leq i < t$.
-Let $L(\gamma)$ be the corresponding Lagrangian cobordism.
+\begin{proof} Let $\gamma=(f_1,\ldots ,f_t)$ be a sequence of bounded affine permutations such that each pair of adjacent bounded affine permutations are related by an affine transposition, in other words, $f_i\lessdot f_{i-1}$ for all $1< i \leq t$.
+So $L_\gamma(f_t,f_1)$ is the corresponding Lagrangian cobordism.
 For each $i$, the dimensions of the respective positroid strata differ by 1.
-Then following the construction, the exact Lagrangian cobordism $L_i$ is one of two things: \begin{enumerate}[1.] \item a trivial cobordism, when the change in the juggling diagrams $J_{f_{i-1}}$ to $J_{f_{i}}$ is the creation of a fixed point.
+Then following the construction, the exact Lagrangian cobordism corresponding to $f_i\lessdot f_{i-1}$ is one of two things: \begin{enumerate}[1.] \item A trivial cobordism, when the change in the juggling diagrams $J_{f_{i-1}}$ to $J_{f_{i}}$ is the creation of a fixed point.
 This contributes 1 to $\#\Fix(f_t)-\#\Fix(f_1)$.

-\item a cobordism corresponding to a single pinch move, when the change is the removal of a crossing.
+\item A saddle cobordism corresponding to a single pinch move, when the change is the removal of a crossing.
 This contributes 1 to $\chi(L(\gamma))$. \end{enumerate}

 Thus,

 \end{proof}

 \begin{remark} \Cref{thm:main2} can also be proved using \cref{cor:tb} and the work of Chantraine \cite[Theorem 1.2]{chantraine2010lagrangian} which provides the change in the Thurston--Bennequin number for Legendrians related by an exact orientable Lagrangian cobordism. \end{remark}